nhlebelabz74/Millionth-Fibonacci/README.md

 There is a file that implements the scheme in the above website in Java.

-The other file uses a fast adding algorithm to also compute fib(n) in O(logn) time as well

 This is also a solution to the 3 kyu question on Codewars called "The Millionth Fibonacci"